Features

 The editor tracks whether you have unsaved changes.
 If you try to leave with unsaved changes, a dialog will ask whether you want to Save, Discard, or Cancel.
 The Save button in the editor is only enabled when changes have been made.

-Trigger Types
+Trigger Actions

 Triggers determine how macros start and stop during live gameplay.
 Both the Record Screen and saved macros support configurable start and stop triggers.
 Each trigger has an action (how to activate it) and one or more inputs (what to press).